-CEO of the Iclif Leadership & Governance Centre in Malaysia, author of Too Many Bosses, Too Few Leaders (Simon & Schuster 2011) and a regular writer for Forbes and Mint-Wall Street Journal, Rajeev has extensive global experience in leadership development with a particular focus on developing and delivering on business strategy.
+Author of Too Many Bosses, Too Few Leaders (Simon & Schuster 2011), co-author of Be the Change (McGraw Hill 2014) and a regular writer for Forbes, Rajeev has extensive global experience in leadership development with a particular focus on uncovering personal and organisational “Leadership Energy,” and developing and delivering business strategy.

 Rajeev’s professional roots are in industry.
 He has been Chief Learning Officer of both Coca-Cola and Morgan Stanley, and has formerly held senior positions at American Express and Goldman Sachs.
 At Goldman, Rajeev helped found Pine Street – the firm’s acclaimed leadership academy – and headed Pine Street for Europe and Asia.
 He has also provided coaching, consulting and advisory services globally.
+In his early career he was a banker and currency trader.

 His current research centres around the implications of recent Neuroscience and Quantum Physics discoveries on leadership.

 Rajeev is a sought after international speaker and has been widely featured in international media platforms such as Bloomberg TV & radio, National Public Radio (NPR), Harvard Business Review, CNBC, Fast Company, Leader to Leader, American Management Association (AMA) magazine, Leadership Excellence magazine, The Times of India, The National Dubai, Mint-Wall Street Journal and the Conference Board.
 In 2014 he was named one of Top 100 Global Thought Leaders for Trustworthy Business by ‘Trust Across America.’

 Rajeev and his family have lived in fourteen cities in eight countries.

 Too Many Bosses, Too Few Leaders

-Rajeev Peshawaria shares what it really takes to become an exceptional leader — one who not only runs the company but creates a cadre of supporters who understand the company’s goals and missions and work to embody them every day.
+Rajeev Peshawaria shares what it really takes to become an exceptional leader — one who not only runs the company but creates a cadre of supporters who understand the company’s goals and missions and work to embody them everyday.